 He paused to let it sink in.
 I valued his consideration but wished to know more, comprehend the understated.

-‘Pain, how much we detest this feeling...’ he continued, ‘but it is actually a favor upon us, a signal to communicate any physical damage that has occurred.
-It is also a link that communicates emotional turmoil, highlights the value of the ones you care for by forewarning that without them life is not complete.
+‘Pain, how much we detest this feeling...’ he continued, ‘but it is actually a favor upon us, a signal to warn about any physical damage that has occurred.
+It is also a link that communicates emotional turmoil, highlights the value of the ones you care for, by forewarning that without them life is not complete.
 Similarly love, unlike infatuation, love is a reciprocal feeling, a mutual bond.
 So if we love to go out in nature, shouldn’t nature be loving you back?

 ‘Our horses respond to our calls, whistles, and nudges and we think we’ve trained them.
 In fact, like everything else in nature, they were always communicative but only when we reach out to them, do they tell us they understand.’